The Lean Change Agent

 - Process Improvement Methods — to improve diverse types of processes

-- Lean Management Systems — to systematically manage multiple coaches
+- Lean Management Systems — to systematically manage and coach multiple coaches

 If your lowest-level coaches' coaches are competent and motivated...